 You notice that Dark Noise is such a catalyst app when you first open it.
 We already know the list with the individual sounds and mixes on the left and the player on the right from the version for the Apple tablet.
 You will quickly notice that the sounds are already synchronized via iCloud and can also be played.
 Views for settings and the mixer for your own mixes have not yet been integrated.
 AirPlay 2 doesn’t work either.

-We think it’s cool that the player and the list are adjusted when the window is made smaller.
 That fits very well for a “compact” app like Dark Noise.
 We hope this is the default when you first open it.
 We would also be delighted if Dark Noise was added to the menu bar for the Mac.

 Dark Noise is currently available for the iPhone and iPad for 6.99 euros.

 Bear’s developers are currently working on new features for the note editor.
 In principle, it was previously possible to capture notes with a slightly modified form of Markdown.
 In addition, the app could already offer a lot of formatting.

 The first thing you can quickly see that the markdown has been improved.
 It is now set to the usual CommMark standard, styles are hidden after being inserted and these can now also be nested.
 There is also a redesigned keyboard view that makes it easier to insert the formats.
 It is now also possible for text passages to be collapsed.